iromero25/redux-saga-cart/README.md

 ## Utilities

 I created the [actionCreator](./src/utility/actionCreator.ts) function that returns (as stated by its name) an Action Creator (which is in turn, also a function). `actionCreator` is strongly typed as is used to create all action creators.
 An interesting example of `actionCreator` receiving more than one argument can be seen in the [decreaseItemQuantity](./src/actions/decreaseItemQuantity.ts) file.

+## Scripts

+I list some useful information related to the scripts at the `package.json` that might not be instantky clear:

+- The **prebuild:server** script will run just before **build:server**.
+This will ensure that:

+  - the `/dist` folder is created if it doesn't exist, and;
+  - the `database.yml` file that is required by the server is copied inside it

+- The **build:server** script's purpose is to compile all the `.ts` files under the `/server` folder (following the configuration at the `tsconfig.server.json` file), including the [routes.ts](./server/routes.ts) file which is expected to load the data from the `database.yml` file.

+## tsconfig.server.json

+Note how this configuration file is only worried to transpile the `server.ts` file.
+However, since this one is importing the `routes.ts` file, it gets transpiled and placed under the same destination folder automatically.
+This means all dependencies are transpiled and correctly placed as needed.

 ## (Integration) Testing